 For a predator to attack you, he necessarily needs three things: intent, means, and opportunity.
 Denying him any one of those three things makes it impossible for him to attack.
 The easiest way to do that is to avoid a predator so completely that he is not only denied the opportunity to attack you, but also the intent as it specifically relates to you.
 If you’re not on his radar, he can’t even intend to attack you.
 You can accomplish this to a very significant degree simply by avoiding dangerous places.
 If you’re unable to avoid a predator, making yourself a bad target is the next best thing.

 If a predator does choose you as a target, you can still deny him the opportunity to attack you.
-By being aware of your surroundings, paying attention to warning signs, and noticing pre-attack indicators, you can spot a predator and deny him the distance he needs to attack you by using space and/or objects in your environment.
+By being aware of your surroundings, paying attention to warning signs, and noticing pre-attack indicators, you can spot a predator and deny him the close distance he needs to attack you by using space and/or objects in your environment.
 And even if you are approached by a predator, you can de-escalate the situation and avoid physical violence using a variety of measures.

 If you’ve taken the steps above, it’s highly unlikely it will go that far.
 But even when a predator has the intent and opportunity to attack, we can take away his means or ability through physical self defense.